jspaezp/dotfiles-1/README.md

 ### Using Git and the bootstrap script

 You can clone the repository wherever you want.
-(I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
-The bootstrapper script will pull in the latest version and copy the files to your home folder.
+(I like to keep it in `~/git/dotfiles`) The bootstrapper script will pull in the latest version and copy the files to your home folder.

 ```bash
 git clone https://github.com/jspaezp/dotfiles.git && cd dotfiles && source bootstrap.sh